seanpm2001/AI2001_Docs/Docs/Datasets/Types/Source_Code/!OldVersions/README/English/USA/README.txt

 **Notes**

-> This listing includes `162` out of `476` languages (`34.03%`) of the AI2001 linguistics toolchain, as of 2024, Wednesday, January 17th.
+> This listing includes `162` out of `492` languages (`32.92%`) of the AI2001 linguistics toolchain, as of 2024, Thursday, January 25th.
 It is currently missing `334` languages.
 I will try to add more daily.
 It is a struggle, as there is no hard concept for programming language families, and my method is getting a bit recursive.

 <!-- When calculating these notes, the entries from today, along with the 1 blue checkmark, keeps throwing me off. !-->